Canner/wren-engine/ibis-server/README.md

 ## Start the server
 - Execute `make start` to start the server
-- Execute `make dev` to start the server in development mode
+- Execute `make dev` to start the server in development mode.
+It will auto-reload after the code is edited.
 - Default port is `8000`, you can change it by setting the environment variable `IBIS_PORT`